downfromthetrees/the_magic_eye/README.md

 * `[](#repost_only_by_user)`: Ignore the removal if it's posted by the same user
 * `[](#magic_ignore)`: Ignore the removal altogether

-If the last moderators post is removed, it'll ignore the blacklisting.
+If the last moderators post is removed, or if there is no removal message, Magic Eye will just ignore the post and let you deal with it.

 ### Remove broken image links